difiore/Intro_to_R_Reader/03_Basic_Statistics.Rmd

 ANOVA
 : * A test to identify the impacts of one or more categorical variables on one or more numeric response variables : * An altered form of the linear model
+: * [This blog post](https://dynamicecology.wordpress.com/2014/10/02/interpreting-anova-interactions-and-model-selection/) does an interesting treatment on how to interpret ANOVA results
 : * ```anova(lm(ResponseVector ~ PredictorVectors, data))```
 : * Normally, you'll save your model to an object using ```<-```, then run ```anova()``` on that object - the way I wrote it above is just demonstrative